encode/django-rest-framework/docs/api-guide/pagination.md

         model = ExampleModel
         paginate_by = 10
         paginate_by_param = 'page_size'
+Note: to override the default pagination settings on a per-view basis, using 'paginate_by = 0' will turn off the pagination for this view

 For more complex requirements such as serialization that differs depending on the requested media type you can override the `.get_paginate_by()` and `.get_pagination_serializer_class()` methods.

 ---